The Physical

 We want to brush up against something that exists outside the feed.

-That entire wave was an attempt to detach us from reality.
+That entire wave was one of the many attempts to detach us from reality.
 To sell meaning without matter.

 And we might be approaching an inflection point.